greglook/clj-pgp/README.md

 [![Clojars Project](http://clojars.org/mvxcvi/clj-pgp/latest-version.svg)](http://clojars.org/mvxcvi/clj-pgp)

-The main interface to the library is the `mvxcvi.crypto.pgp` namespace.
+The main interface to the library is the `mvxcvi.crypto.pgp` namespace, which provides a high-level API for working with PGP keys and data.

-### Keys
+### PGP Keys

-The library contains many functions for working with and inspecting PGP keys.
+PGP stores keys in _keyrings_, which are collections of related asymmetric keys.
+Public keyrings store just the public key from each keypair, and may store keys for other people as well as keys controlled by the user.
+Secret keyrings store both the public and private parts of a keypair, encrypted with a secret passphrase.

 ```clojure
 (require